Car Insurance Policy Terms: 6-Month vs. 12-Month

 Well, the reason why many insurers don’t offer the 12-month policy may make you feel differently about the matter.

 News flash!
 Insurers are out to make money.
 Almost any question relating to insurance is ultimately answered by following the money trail…so let’s follow it and see where we end up.
+Unsurprisingly, it ends with your insurance company wanting the most from its customers.
+Even though they want to help, they want it to be lucrative for themselves as well.

 The answers to why many insurers don’t offer a 12-month auto policy term, which would make everyone’s life easier, have to deal with both how our car insurance rates are determined and how insurance companies make money.